-Mr. Chu Pui Ki, Dickson (朱沛祺) ("Mr. Chu"), aged 36, was appointed as the company secretary of the Company on 1 March 2019.
+Mr. Chu Pui Ki, Dickson (朱沛祺) ("Mr. Chu"), aged 37, was appointed as the company secretary of the Company on 1 March 2019.
 Mr. Chu is primarily responsible for overseeing the company secretarial affairs of the Group.

-Mr. Chu is currently serving as the company secretary of Tungtex (Holdings) Company Limited (a company listed on the Main Board of the Stock Exchange with stock code 00518), Top Standard Corporation (a company listed on the GEM of the Stock Exchange with stock code 08510) and Cornerstone Technologies Holdings Limited (formerly named Elegance Commercial and Financial Printing Group Limited) (a company listed on the GEM of the Stock Exchange with stock code 08391), since April 2021, June 2017 and July 2019 respectively.
+Mr. Chu is currently serving as the company secretary of Tungtex (Holdings) Company Limited (a company listed on the Main Board of the Stock Exchange with stock code 0518), Golden Ponder Holdings Limited (a company listed on the Main Board of the Stock Exchange with stock code 01783), Cornerstone Technologies Holdings Limited (a company listed on GEM of the Stock Exchange with stock code 08391), K Group Holdings Limited (a company listed on GEM of the Stock Exchange with stock code 08475) and Top Standard Corporation (a company listed on GEM of the Stock Exchange with stock code 08510), since April 2021, January 2022, July 2019, October 2021 and June 2017 respectively.

 Mr. Chu has nearly 10 years of relevant experience in accounting and auditing working and has experience in tax and internal control matters.
 He worked at a medium size audit firm that serves both private and publicly listed companies in Hong Kong, from January 2013 to March 2017 and his last position was audit manager.
 He was an accounting manager of Creation Chance Limited, a subsidiary of RM Group Holdings Limited (now renamed as Shunten International (Holdings) Limited) (stock code: 00932), a listed company in the main board of the Stock Exchange of Hong Kong Limited, from August 2010 to January 2013.
 He served at a medium size audit firm, from February 2008 to April 2010 and his last position was a senior auditor.